 Surgery is advisable if the pain is severe, endometriotic cyst is enlarged or for fertility investigation and treatment.
 The goal of surgery is to remove or coagulate all visible endometriotic peritoneal lesions, endometriotic ovarian cysts, deep rectovaginal endometriosis and associated adhesions, and to restore normal anatomy.

 Following successful surgery, most women should report a significant improvement in their pelvic pain, menstrual abnormalities and hopefully an improvement in fertility rates.
-For some women with severe endometriosis who are not seeking to get pregnant after surgery, they can be treated with oral progesterone (Visanne), depot progesterone injections (Depoprovera) or gonadotropin-releasing hormone (GnRH) agonists (Lucrin, Zoladex) to reduce the risk of endometriosis recurrence.
+For some women with severe endometriosis who are not seeking to get pregnant after surgery, they can be treated with oral progesterone, depot progesterone injections or gonadotropin-releasing hormone (GnRH) agonists to reduce the risk of endometriosis recurrence.